-If you find a lump on your pet please make an appointment to visit your veterinarian to discuss any surgery your pet may require.
+If you find a lump or bump on your pet please make an appointment to visit one of our veterinarians to discuss any surgery your pet may require.

 Dr. Ken Davidson has performed hundreds of surgeries at Berrima District and Bundanoon Veterinary Hospitals.
 Below are a few surgeries, accompanied by a brief description:

 This is an uncommonly large Anal Adenoma.

 Pictured on the left is a pus-filled uterus of a Corgi cross, known as a Pyometra.
 A full hysterectomy removed the offending organ and she made a complete recovery.

 Note: The problem would not have occcurred if the bitch had been speyed as a youngster.
 Repeated heats (twice yearly) is often the precursor to this problem.